 I’m going to get this out of the way first: I don’t like watermarks.
 I use them, but I don’t like putting them on my photos.

 Oh sure, I can name all the reasons that many of us put watermarks on our photos.
-People can more easily find and quickly identify your photos, it makes it more difficult to steal them, and on and on.
+People can more easily find and quickly identify your photos, which makes it more difficult to steal them, and on and on.

 And sure, it helps.
 I’ve been contacted by numerous people who found my website and contacted me about purchasing prints or publishing my work in magazines.